-Thank you for providing information on the above-referenced variance request to raze the existing dwelling and associated amenities and reconstruct a new dwelling and amenities on this site within the Critical Area Buffer and with disturbance to steep slopes.
-The proposed dwelling unit and amenities include one detached garage, one attached garage, two proposed terraces, a proposed patio, and a proposed pool, all of which are in addition to an existing patio to remain.
-Along the northwest portion of the site, the placement of the proposed pool and associated features is closer to the shoreline than the closest facade of the existing principal structure.
-The proposed development will result in an additional 1000 square-feet of lot coverage, along with 965 square-feet of disturbance to steep slopes of 15% or greater, 650 square-feet of disturbance to the Buffer, and 13,393 square feet of cleared forest/woodland/trees.
+Thank you for providing information on the above-referenced Critical Area variance request to disturb steep slopes and the Critical Area Buffer.
+The applicant is proposing to raze the existing dwelling and to construct a new dwelling with associated amenities.
+The improvements on this site will include the proposed dwelling, one detached garage, one attached garage, two proposed terraces, a proposed patio, and a proposed pool, all of which are in addition to an existing patio to remain.
+The proposed development will result in an additional 1,000 square-feet of lot coverage, along with 965 square-feet of disturbance to steep slopes of 15% or greater, 650 square-feet of disturbance to the Buffer, and 13,393 square feet of cleared forest/woodland/trees.
 While the proposed lot coverage and tree clearing are below the limits allowed within the LDA, the applicant currently has reasonable and significant use of the lot, including outdoor amenities.
-Allowing the applicant to construct a pool and patio, in addition to other existing and proposed outdoor amenities closer to the shoreline than the closest façade of the existing principal structure does not meet the standard of unwarranted hardship.
-State law defines "unwarranted hardship" to mean that, without the requested variance, an applicant shall be denied reasonable and significant use of the entire parcel or lot.
-Given the scope of the existing improvements, which include outdoor amenity space, if this request were to be denied, the applicant would still have reasonable and significant use of the lot.
+The 3.07- acre lot is waterfront to the Severn River and is located entirely within the Critical Area on lands designated as a LDA and is mapped as a Buffer Modified Area (BMA).